Homebuu/hg_garagevehicle/README.md

 1. Clone or download this repository to your local machine.
 2. Navigate to the directory containing the script.
 3. Place the script in Your main script
-4. Change the pod name to `hg_garage` or it won't run.
+4. Change the rename to `hg_garage` or it won't run.
 5. Run Fxserver
 ```bash
 ensure hg_garage